-In addition, the value of such securities may fluctuate in response to the market's perception of the creditworthiness of the issuers of mortgage-related securities owned by the Fund or the Investment Funds.
-Because investments in mortgage-related securities are interest sensitive, the ability of the issuer to reinvest or to reinvest favorably in underlying mortgages may be limited by government regulation or tax policy.
+In addition, the value of such securities may fluctuate in response to the market's perception of the creditworthiness of the issuers of mortgage-related securities are interest sensitive, the ability of the issuer to reinvest or to reinvest favorably in underlying mortgages may be limited by government regulation or tax policy.
 For example, action by the Board of Governors of the Federal Reserve System to limit the growth of the nation's money supply may cause interest rates to rise and thereby reduce the volume of new residential mortgages.
 Additionally, although mortgages and mortgage-related securities are generally supported by some form of government or private guarantees and/or insurance, there is no assurance that private guarantors or insurers will be able to meet their obligation.
 REITs (especially mortgage REITs) are also subject to interest rate risks.
 When interest rates decline, the value of a REIT's investment in fixed rate obligations can be expected to rise.
 Conversely, when interest rates rise, the value of a REIT's investment in fixed rate obligations can be expected to decline.
 In contrast, as interest rates on adjustable rate mortgage loans are reset periodically, yields on a REIT's investments in such loans will gradually align themselves to reflect changes in market interest rates, causing the value of such investments to fluctuate less dramatically in response to interest rate fluctuations than would investments in fixed rate obligations.

 The REIT investments of the Fund of the Investment Funds may often not provide complete tax information to the Fund or the Investment Funds until after the calendar year-end.
 Consequently, because of the delay, it may be necessary for the Fund or the Investment Funds to request permission to extend the deadline for issuance of Internal Revenue Service (the "IRS") Forms 1099-DIV beyond January 31.
 Also, under current provisions of the Code, distributions attributable to operating income of REITs in which the Fund invests are not eligible for favorable tax treatment as long-term capital gains and will be taxable to you as ordinary income.
-To the extent, however, that the Fund designates dividends it pays to its shareholders as "section 199A dividends" such shareholder may be eligible for a 20% deduction with respect to such dividends prior to January 1, 2026.
+To the extent, however, that the Fund designates dividends it pays to its shareholders as "section 199A dividends" during the years prior to the sunset of Section 199A in which the Fund qualifies as a RIC, individual shareholders may be eligible for a 20% deduction with respect to such dividends.
 The amount of section 199A dividends that the Fund may pay and report to its shareholders is limited to the excess of the ordinary REIT dividends, other than capital gain dividends and portions of REIT dividends designated as qualified dividend income, that the Fund receives from REITs for a taxable year over the Fund's expenses allocable to such dividends.
+Section 199A is currently scheduled to sunset after December 31, 2025.